Stock market crash: October 19, 1987

-Crash of 2008–2009
+2008 financial crisis

 On September 15, 2008, the bankruptcy of Lehman Brothers and the collapse of Merrill Lynch along with a liquidity crisis of American International Group, all primarily due to exposure to packaged subprime loans and credit default swaps issued to insure these loans and their issuers, rapidly devolved into a global crisis.
 This resulted in several bank failures in Europe and sharp reductions in the value of stocks and commodities worldwide.
 The failure of banks in Iceland resulted in a devaluation of the Icelandic króna and threatened the government with bankruptcy.
 Iceland obtained an emergency loan from the International Monetary Fund in November.
 In the United States, 15 banks failed in 2008, while several others were rescued through government intervention or acquisitions by other banks.
 On October 11, 2008, the head of the International Monetary Fund (IMF) warned that the world financial system was teetering on the "brink of systemic meltdown".

 The economic crisis caused countries to close their markets temporarily.

 On October 8, the Indonesian stock market halted trading, after a 10% drop in one day.

 The Times of London reported that the meltdown was being called the Crash of 2008, and older traders were comparing it with Black Monday in 1987.
 The fall that week of 21% compared to a 28.3% fall 21 years earlier, but some traders were saying it was worse.
 "At least then it was a short, sharp, shock on one day.
 This has been relentless all week."
 Other media also referred to the events as the "Crash of 2008".